lagua/dforma/readme.md

 `title` | Used for the label or placeholder of the control.
 If not present, name is used.
 `description` | Used for additional information about the control, or a hint.
-`hidden` | Boolean indicating that the control must be hidden `options` | Array with options used for select type controls and some sub-form controls.
+`hidden` | Boolean indicating that the control must be hidden `options` | Array with options used for select type controls and some subform controls.
 `controller` | Boolean indicating this control is a controller (see below).
 `dialog` | Boolean.
 Presents a button.
 When the button is clicked, the control is displayed in a dialog.
 `edit` | Boolean indicating the schema for this control may be edited (requires specific form builder configuration, see below).